pavelkrolevets/blockchain_course/README.md

-# Introduction to blockchain programming (RANEPA FinTech)
+# Introduction to blockchain programming (RANEPA FinTech 2021)

 ### 1. Module.
 Introduction to blockchain and cryptography